mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

 When I started racing as a woman, I was driving a Honda S600.
 Taking part in this test drive, I was able to drive a Honda car for the first time in a long time, and it brought back so much nostalgia that I felt shivers.
 The first thing I felt when I sat in the seat was that it was not at all different than the Honda I had when I was racing three or four years ago.
-I have a 20-year-old younger brother who has been praising this Honda Coupe 9 to no end, and seeing it in person, I can understand his sentiment very well.
+I have a "20-year-old younger brother" here who has been singing the praises of this Honda Coupe 9, and seeing it in person, I can understand his sentiment very well.
 The exterior and interior styling seem to incorporate all the latest trends--major manufacturers like Toyota and Nissan would never be able to go this extreme and avant-garde.
 I strongly felt that Honda's design philosophy is still alive and well.